 - Article VII: Hall of Fame Induction Ceremony

 - Hall of Fame Timeline

-- Hall of Fame Printable Form
+- Hall of Fame Nomination Form

 The purpose of the Triton Academic & Athletic Hall of Fame is to honor those, living or deceased, who have brought distinction to themselves and Notre Dame Academy and /or its legacy schools (St. Joseph Academy, St. Norbert High School, Central Catholic High School, Premontre High School, and Abbot Pennings High School) through their achievement, commitment and leadership in academics, professional endeavors and athletics.